 The leftover sauce from frying makes a delicious dipping or rubbing sauce and you can always prepare a bit more so you have even more leftovers.

-If you want to freeze this, you can freeze it after making it.
+- If you want to freeze this, you can freeze it after making it.
 Or better still, boil and fry a huge batch and freeze it in portions.
 When you are ready to make it, all you have to do is prepare and mix it with the sauce.

-Enjoy these other delicious keto snacks and side dishes!
+Enjoy these other delicious low carb dishes!

 Peppered Gizzard